Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

 Run `rustup update stable` to update to the latest version of Rust!

+## Announcements

+* [Announcing the Tokio Doc Push (we need you!)] - Tokio has a reputation for being hard to understand.
+In an effort to fix this and make it easier for everyone looking to use Tokio, the Tokio dev team is running the Tokio Doc Push!
+Come help out by writing some guides, tutorials, and code docs.
+* [Announcing the xi-editor github organization] - Raph Levien has moved development of Xi into its own organization on GitHub, which means you no longer need to sign the Google Contributor License Agreement to make contributions!
+It also signals a shift towards Xi being owned primarily by the community.

 ## New Toys

 * [Evcxr] - A REPL and Jupyter kernel for Rust.